 It is amazing how quickly one can call a place home just a few weeks after moving from their comfort zone.
-The incredible amount of diversity that comprises each class of 90 students is a truly unique part of the Duke PA program; every student has wonderful experiences and cultures that they share with their fellow Duke PA family throughout the year.
+The incredible amount of diversity that comprises each class of 90 students is a truly unique part of the Duke PA program; every student has life and work experiences and cultural backgrounds that enrich the learning environtment.

 Check out some of the opportunities for getting involved as a student at the Duke Physician Assistant Program, including serving in the Eugene A. Stead Society, on student-run committees, and more.